dnarayanan/powderday/docs/index.rst

 .. image:: images/pd_front_image.png
    :align: center

 Welcome to Powderday's documentation!
 =====================================

 Powderday is a dust radiative transfer package designed to interface with galaxy formation simulations in order to produce realistic spectral energy distributions and images.
-The code utilizes FSPS (and its python hooks) for stellar SEDs, and Hyperion for dust radiative transfer.
-Threaded throughout is yt.
+The code utilizes ''FSPS'' (and its python hooks, ''python-fsps'') for stellar SEDs, and ''Hyperion'' for dust radiative transfer.
+Threaded throughout is ''yt''.

 The code has two principle aims - to be flexible (and extremely modular), and to be easy to use.
 The package is written in python,